Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 ## Deliverables for Financial Year 24-25

-Given that this is a research project with significant unknowns it is expected that the core deliverables will be dynamic and adjusted throughout the project.
-The scope of the deliverables will also be adjusted to take advantage of any synergies with other research projects throughout UKAEA such as digital shadow/twin work in the Advanced Engineering Simulation group or as part of Key Challenge 4 on digital qualification.
+The scope of the deliverables for this project will be adjusted to take advantage of any synergies with other research projects throughout UKAEA such as digital shadow/twin work in the Advanced Engineering Simulation group or as part of Key Challenge 4 on digital qualification.
 An initial proposal for core deliverables in the next financial year is given below.

 **Core Deliverables:**